-The LLP applies the requirements of IAS 39 as permitted under IFRS 9 for hedge accounting, including the Phase 1 and Phase 2 amendments relating to IBOR reform.
+The LLP applies the requirements of IAS 39 as permitted under IFRS 9 for hedge accounting.

-All derivatives entered into by the LLP are for the purpose of providing an economic hedge and where the documentation, eligibility and testing criteria set out in IAS 39 are met (including amendments issued in the year), the LLP uses hedge accounting and designates the hedging derivative as either hedging fair value or cash flow risks.
+All derivatives entered into by the LLP are for the purpose of providing an economic hedge and where the documentation, eligibility and testing criteria set out in IAS 39 are met, the LLP uses hedge accounting and designates the hedging derivative as either hedging fair value or cash flow risks.